xiongcccc/pgcheck/README.md

 pgcheck is a one-click tool to get the running status of PostgreSQL, including stream replication/lock/wait events/partition/index/relation,etc., which makes the operation and maintenance more efficient.

+### Note

+The current supported versions include 11, 12, 13, 14, and 15.
+Other versions may be a little incompatible, and some of them report errors, but most of them can also be used.

 ## Usage

 ~~~shell